rbisdorff/Digraph3/docSphinx/pearls.rst

 Bipolar-valued {-1,0,1} base 3 encoded integers are due to *Claude Gaspard Bachet de Méziriac* (1581-1638) [20]_.
 The idea is to represent the value of an integer *n* in a base 3 positional numerotation where at each position may appear a **signed binary number** e.i. one of the three symbols **{-1,0,1}**, called hereafter **sbits** for short.

-*Bachet*'s positional *sbit* numerotation system is simulating a weight balance scale where the number *n* and the potential negative powers of 3 are put on the left tray and the potential positive powers of 3 are put on the right tray.
-The equation for *n = 5* gives for instance :math:`(n + 3^1 + 3^0) = 3^2`.
+*Bachet*'s positional *sbit* numerotation system is simulating a weight balance scale where the number *n* and the potential negative powers of 3 are put on the right tray and the potential positive powers of 3 are put on the left tray.
+The equation for *n = 5* gives for instance :math:`3^2 = (n + 3^1 + 3^0)`.
 And the *sbit* encoding corresponds hence to the string '1-1-1'.
 As, this representation is isomorphic to a base 3 bit encoding, every positive or negative integer may hence be represented with a unique *sbit* representation.
-With three powers of 3, namely :math:`3^0, 3^1, 3^2`, one may hence represent any integer value in the integer range -13 to +13. *Bachet* proved that this bipolar-valued weight measuring system uses the smallest possible number of weights -base powers- to balance the scale for any given weight *n* [BAC-1624p]_.
+With three powers of 3, namely :math:`3^2, 3^1, 3^0`, one may for instance represent any integer value in the integer range -13 to +13. *Bachet* proved that this bipolar-valued weight measuring system uses the smallest possible number of weights -base 3 powers- to balance the scale for any given weight *n* [BAC-1624p]_.

 The Digraph3 :py:mod:`arithmetics` module provides in the :py:class:`~arithmetics.BachetNumber` class an efffective implementation for such base 3 sbit encoded integers. *Negation*, *addition* and *reversing* operations on such Bachet numbers are implemented (see :numref:`BachetNumbers` below).